ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using [BinSkim](https://github.com/microsoft/binskim) to analyze binaries
 * Using [DevSkim](https://github.com/microsoft/devskim) IDE extensions/language analyzers

-### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND automated tooling to check for memory safety in third party code (dependencies)
+### Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in your software's code as well as in all your software's dependencies code

 TO DO

-### Using a memory safe by default language without developer best practices or automated tooling
+### Using a memory safe by default language without developer best practices and compiler-activated plugin, post processors etc. or automated tooling

 Examples:

 * Using unsafe blocks in Rust [without assessing the entire module in which the unsafe code appears](https://github.com/ossf/Memory-Safety/issues/15#issuecomment-1847939439)
 * Using the [no_mangle](https://github.com/rust-lang/rust/issues/28179) attribute in Rust
 * Using compiler options which turn off some or all of the compiler's memory safety checks
+* Disabling .NET's source code [Analyzers](https://learn.microsoft.com/en-gb/dotnet/fundamentals/code-analysis/overview?tabs=net-8) during build

-### Using a memory safe by default language with developer best practices, but no automated tooling
+### Using a memory safe by default language with developer best practices and compiler-activated plugin, post processors etc., but no automated tooling

 Examples: